Old Lincoln High School: Founding and early years

 Its first location was at Copeland and Lafayette Streets, two blocks south of West Florida Seminary, FSU's predecessor.
-In 1872 fire destroyed the school, and the black students had no school until 1876, when it reopened in a new building on the west side of Copeland Streets, at Park Avenue, on what is today the FSU campus.
+In 1872 fire destroyed the school.
+It was not rebuilt until 1876, when it reopened in a new building on the west side of Copeland Streets, at Park Avenue, on what is today the FSU campus.
 It remained there until 1906, when its final building at Brevard and Macomb Streets was constructed.
 At that point, Florida State College for Women acquired its former building and used it as a music building and gymnasium.
 It was torn down about 1965.

 From 1887 to 1889 the predecessor of Florida A&M University, the State Normal College for Colored Students, used its facilities.
 In 1889 it moved to a new adjacent building.
 In 1891 it moved to its current location, about one mile south.

 Its final home, on Brevard Street

 Its rival schools were FAMU High School and Griffin High School, which is now Griffin Middle.
 Because it was too crowded, some black students went to Bond School (what we now know as Bond Elementary) for grades 1 through 9.

 At night, the school offered vocational classes such as tailoring, cosmetology (taught by Ms. Harris), welding, Spanish (Ms. Rainey), and nursing.
 It was a member of the Florida Interscholastic Athletic Association.

 John G. Riley was the first African-American to become principal of a Leon County School, when he served as principal of Lincoln Academy, the predecessor to Lincoln High School.
 In the same area where Lincoln was located was the Lincoln Nursery Center, for children who were not ready for the first grade.

 After integration, Lincoln High was closed down and Griffin Middle School was given the Tiger mascot.
 Lincoln's last two classes were transferred to Griffin; hence the school being renamed Lincoln-Griffin High.
 Students in the classes of 1968 and 1969 finished from Lincoln-Griffin High.

 Lincoln has been through three different stages and four buildings.
 It was first located on Copeland Street, then moved to land that was later sold to Florida State University.
 The city fire department, because of "insufficient hoses", did not respond to the fire that destroyed the Lincoln Academy in 1872.
 It then moved to its final location on Brevard and Macomb Streets.

-The school closed in 1967-68 when Leon County Schools were integrated.
+The school closed in 1967–68 when Leon County Schools were integrated.

 The Class of 1967 was the last class to graduate as Lincoln High School Tigers.